xiaomeiyy/NSR_Captioning/README.md

 6) annFile: it is the file for evalation, contains ground truth sentences of evaluation images

 7) VG_SGG_dictsFile: the index of relations
-    ---'predicate_to_idx': the key is index of the relation, the value is the relation. such as 'says': 49
-    ---'idx_to_predicate': the key is the relation, the value is the index of the relation. such as 49:'say'